 The Invisalign® process begins with a full dental exam and bite analysis using the iTero® digital scanning system.
 From these scans, 3D digital images of your teeth are created.
 Using these images, Dr. Hiebert or Dr. Smith then map out the precise treatment plan for moving the teeth into their final position.
 The Invisalign software then breaks the movement down by stages, and we can show the patient how the movement will progress.
 We send this information off to Align Technology, the fabricator of the aligner trays.

 When your custom aligner trays arrive in our offices, you return for your next appointment.
 Dr. Hiebert or Dr. Smith will explain the system and give you the first few pairs of aligner trays.
 Each is clearly marked with the dates to be worn.
 All you do is wear the aligners every day for two weeks, and then you switch to the next pair.
 We want to see you about every six weeks to monitor your progress.

 During your appointments, we’ll stress the importance of wearing your aligners for 20-22 hours every day.
 This may seem like a long time, but you’ll begin to forget you’re wearing the aligners because they are so comfortable.
 When you’re eating or brushing you simply take the aligners out, but the rest of the day they should be worn.
 Each aligner exerts subtle pressure on the teeth to move them, that’s why they need the maximum time on the teeth each day.

-Every patient’s scenario is unique, but our average patient time for Invisalign® is one year.
+Every patient’s scenario is unique, but the average patient who comes to us for Invisalign in St. Helens, OR will find that the process takes about 1 year to show proper results.
 Less severe movement can take less time and more severe movement may require more time.
 If, when we come to where we charted your final position to be, we feel more movement is needed, we can simply order a few more sets of aligners.

 Is Invisalign Painful?